Purpose of the Group

 - reviewing draft documents to ensure they meet the basic conditions

-- advice and support dealing with the media and publicising your work.
+- advise and support with the dealing of media and publicising your work

-The Steering Group members will receive an agenda paper for meetings at least 3 days prior to the meeting.
+The Steering Group members will receive an agenda paper for meetings at least three days prior to the meeting.